alimtegar/SmartCityStreamController/README.md

   }
 }
 ```
-3. To stream the video, use the "id" value returned in the successful response from step 2 as part of the URL http://localhost:3000/streams/{id}.
+3. To stream the video, use the **id** value returned in the successful response from step 2 as part of the URL http://localhost:8000/streams/{id}.